 By sowing in August, you can keep crops coming through winter and early spring – known as the ‘hungry gap’ – until next year’s main harvest.
 Fresh vegetables are even more welcome in winter than summer, providing green to alleviate the grey.
-Slot them into a plot that’s already producing regular summer meals.
+Slot a winter planting vegetable into a plot that’s already producing regular summer meals.
 Time is of the essence: if you leave sowing until September, the plants will be too small to survive the winter.

 Hardier than they look, lettuces can be overwintered for picking as leaves from April through to June, giving a long season of harvest from just one sowing.
 Sow in late August; harvest from April.